 Thoughts on Running for Hainesport Again

 When I reread my announcement from last April, I am actually thrilled at how much Natalie and I managed to accomplish, even though we didn’t win the seats.
 We kept the Health Benefits issue ($30,000 packages taken by our part time elected officials) in the spotlight to the extent that the Committee had to give up this taxpayer-funded perk to be competitive in this year’s election.
-We exposed their agenda to force the resignation of Bill Boettcher, and to replace Township Administrator Leo Selb.
+We exposed their agenda, which was to force the resignation of Bill Boettcher, and to replace Township Administrator Leo Selb.
 Furthermore, Natalie came within 50 votes of beating Frank Masciocchi.

 I also hope that I have demonstrated my commitment to the people of Hainesport.
 I never gave up.
 Not when I was the victim of a smear campaign conducted through a Burlington County Super PAC.
 Nor when Mayor Tony Porto filed baseless criminal charges against me in an attempt to stop me from running for Hainesport Committee again.
 I kept going to the meetings and reporting on them for YOU, so you could understand what was going on in our town.